Scandinavian York: A West Saxon rules Northumbria

-Scandinavia rule restored 903-926
+Scandinavian rule restored 903–926

 Edward followed up his attack on East Anglia with raids into the Viking kingdom.
 The following year the Vikings retaliated, led by their new joint kings Eowils and Halfdan II their intention was to raid Mercia and Wessex but were intercepted and killed when they met a joint army from Wessex and Mercia at Tettenhall on 5 August 910.